bbodine1/Hugo-Static-Pages/README.md

 ## Creating New Pages

-To create a new page run the following command
+To create a new page, cd to the `site/` directory and run the following command

 ```bash
 hugo new nameofyourpage.md